Beyond Words – How to Read Unspoken Signals

-Put simply, body language is the unspoken element of communication that we use to reveal our true feelings and emotions.
-Our gestures, facial expressions and posture, for instance.
+Body language is the unspoken part of communication that we use to reveal our true feelings and to give our message more impact.

-Being aware of negative body language in others can allow you to pick up on unspoken issues or bad feelings.
-So, in this section, we'll highlight some negative nonverbal signals that you should look out for.
+Being aware of body language in others means that you can pick up on unspoken issues or negative emotions.
+Here are some nonverbal signs to look out for.

-Ideally, these situations would be resolved calmly.
-But, often they are complicated by feelings of nervousness, stress, defensiveness, or even anger.
+Situations like these are often complicated by feelings of nervousness, stress, or even anger.
 And, though we may try to hide them, these emotions often show through in our body language.

-For example, if someone is exhibiting one or more of the following behaviors, he will likely be disengaged, disinterested or unhappy (see figure 1):
+If someone is exhibiting one or more of the following behaviors, they'll likely be disengaged, disinterested or unhappy (see Figure 1):